jessamynsmith/django-getting-started/README.md

 		# Procfile
 		web: gunicorn my_project.wsgi --log-file -

+1. Heroku defaults to Python 2.x, and we developed our app using Python 3, so we need to tell Heroku what version to use.
+You can do that by adding a runtime.txt file in the root of the project, with the following contents:

+		# runtime.txt
+		python-3.4.3

-1. Let's [review your changes and commit your code](#process-for-committing-code) so the Procfile is available to Heroku.
+1. Let's [review your changes and commit your code](#process-for-committing-code) so the Procfile and runtime.txt are available to Heroku.
 This new commit will be automatically deployed.

 1. You can check deployment status on the command line: